1 Log Load

 |

-Wrapping a single log load makes no sense, so an
+single log load makes no sense, so an alternative rule

-alternative rule calls for a single tie securing the log to
+calls for a single tie securing the log to the front

-the front bunk.
-This has been done here, and also a second
+bunk.
+This has been done here, and also a second chain

 |

-the trailer.
-This longer than normal reach is used for
+longer than normal reach is used for hauling poles and

-hauling poles and piling.
-Up to 1/3rd of the load may
+piling.
+Up to 1/3rd of the load may overhang the rear.

-overhang the rear.
-Occasionally you will see a manually
+Occasionally you will see a manually steered trailer

-steered trailer moving extremely long items with a cab on
+moving extremely long items with a cab on the trailer

-the trailer and a second driver steering the trailer.
-This
+and a second driver steering the trailer.
+This concept

 ladder trucks have to navigate narrow streets and short